HKH515/VLN56/README.md

 ![AddComputerScientist](https://github.com/HKH515/VLN56/blob/qt/Images/Add_Computer_Scientist.jpg?raw=true)

 To add a computer scientist simply choose Computer Scientist in the dropdown box and click on the add button at the bottom of the program window.
 A new window will appear where the user can input Name, Birth Year, Death Year, Sex, Profession and a short Description, although Description is optional.
 Once completed all the user needs to do is press Add and the computer scientist has been added to the database.
-Note that symbols and numbers will not work in the name, sex and profession feilds and symbols or letters will not work in the Birth Year and Death Year fields.
+Note that symbols and numbers will not work in the name, sex and profession fields and symbols or letters will not work in the Birth Year and Death Year fields.

 ##Search for a Computer Scientist: